m-spangenberg/exercises_machinelearning/README.md

     * f. **Leaky ReLU Function**
   * Binary Classifications try: **Sigmoid**
   * If there is uncertainty try: **ReLU or modified ReLU**
+* **Loss Function**
+  * A way to quantify the deviation of the predicted output by the neural network to the expected output
+  * Simply put: A mathematical way of calculating how 'wrong' the output of our neural network is
+  * Different types of loss functions exist
+    * Regression: Squared Error, Huber Loss
+    * Binary Classification: Binary Cross-Entropy, Hinge Loss
+    * Multi-Class Classification: Multi-Class Cross Entropy, Kullback Divergence
+* **Optimizers**
+  * During training, we adjust parameters (weights and biases) to minimize the loss function
+    * HOW do we achieve this?
+      * By updating the network based on the output of the loss function
+      * Loss funtion guides the optimizer
+      * Descending towards the lowest `local minimum` is our process of `reducing error`
+    * **Gradient Descent**
+      * Most popular optimizer
+      * Iterative algorithm that starts at a random point
+      * Iterates until it reaches the lowest point (minimum)

 ## Convolutional Neural Networks for Vision Systems